JLChnToZ/VVMW/docs/docs/index.md

 ---
 * **Active Region**
-This component manages VizVid proximity logic, executing functions when a player enters the specified region.
+Executing functions when a player enters the specified region on this prefab.
 * **Core**
 Specifies the linked VizVid core.
 If it displays "None (Core)", you can click <kbd>Auto Find</kbd> to specify the VizVid core in the scene.